 Check out all the great stuff we've added to the store!

-I’ve always wanted to learn to scuba dive.
+I've always wanted to learn to SCUBA dive.
 How do I get started?

 Read the following frequently asked questions below, and if you have any lingering unanswered questions we are here to help!
 Give us a call or come by in person.
 If you are sure you are ready to get started with SCUBA diving, sign up for our Basic Open Water Course

-It may be easier than you imagine — especially if you’re already comfortable in the water!
+It may be easier than you imagine — especially if you are already comfortable in the water!
 Sound Dive Center’s entry level course consists of knowledge development, pool diving, and open water dives.
 The course is designed for you to become comfortable with each skill before moving on to the next, and our NAUI Instructors take care to observe, teach, and equip each student to become a comfortable, competant, and confident SCUBA diver.

-We hold courses every month all year long!
+We hold courses every month, all year long!
 The class time is a total of six days spread over three weeks split into three sections: Lectures, Skills, and Open Water Check Out.
-Typically the schedule begins in the first week of the month with Day 1 on the first Thursday held at Sound Dive Center.
+Typically the schedule begins in the first week of the month with Day 1 being on the first Thursday and held at Sound Dive Center.
 Then the following Saturday is Day 2 at the the Olympic Aquatic Center learning and practicing skills in the pool.
 The Thursday/Saturday sessions will repeat for the second week.
 The third week both Saturday and Sunday sessions are held at Illahee State Park* for the required check out dives in the open water.

 *You will need a Washington State Park Discover Pass for each day.
 We recommend purchasing an annual pass if you do not already have one.